singh-man/books/crackingTheCoding/16_moderate.md

 **Solution #2: Resizable Array**

 One thought is to use a resizable array, such as Java's ArrayList class.
-This allows us to grow an array as necessary, while still offering 0( 1) amortized insertion.
+This allows us to grow an array as necessary, while still offering O(1) amortized insertion.

-The problem is that our grid needs to grow in two dimensions, but the Arraylist is only a single array.
+The problem is that our grid needs to grow in two dimensions, but the ArrayList is only a single array.
 Additionally, we need to grow "backward" into negative values.
 The ArrayList class doesn't support this.

 However, we take a similar approach by building our own resizable grid.
 Each time the ant hits an edge, we double the size of the grid in that dimension.